go-rod/rod/README.md

 - [chromedp][chromedp]

+  For direct code comparison you can check [here](lib/examples/compare-chromedp).
+If you compare the example called `logic` between [rod](lib/examples/compare-chromedp/logic/main.go) and [chromedp](https://github.com/chromedp/examples/blob/master/logic/main.go), you will find out how much simpler rod is.

   With chromedp, you have to use their verbose DSL like tasks to handle the main logic, because chromedp uses several wrappers to handle execution with context and options which makes it very hard to understand their code when bugs happen.
-The DSL like wrapper also makes the Go type useless when tracking issues.
+The heavily used interfaces also makes the static types useless when tracking issues.
+In contrast, rod uses classical object model to abstract browser, page, and element.

-  It's painful to use chromedp to deal with iframes, this [ticket](https://github.com/chromedp/chromedp/issues/72) is still open after years.

-  chromedp doesn't support shadow DOM.
+  The main problem of chromedp is their architecture is based on [DOM node id](https://chromedevtools.github.io/devtools-protocol/tot/DOM/#type-NodeId), but puppeteer and rod are based on [remote object id](https://chromedevtools.github.io/devtools-protocol/tot/Runtime/#type-RemoteObjectId).
+In consequence, it will prevent chromedp's maintainers from adding high-level functions that are coupled with runtime.
+  For example, this [ticket](https://github.com/chromedp/chromedp/issues/72) had opened for 3 years.

   When a crash happens, chromedp will leave the zombie browser process on Windows and Mac.

-  For more comparison you can check [here](lib/examples/compare-chromedp).
-If you compare the `logic` example between [rod](lib/examples/compare-chromedp/logic/main.go) and [chromedp](https://github.com/chromedp/examples/blob/master/logic/main.go), you will find out how much simpler rod is.
-Besides, rod has more high-level helpers like WaitRequestIdle, GetDownloadFile, HijackRequests, etc.
+  Rod has a simpler code structure and better test coverage, you should find it's easier to contribute code to rod.
+Therefore compared with chromedp, rod has the potential to have more nice functions from the community in the future.

 - [selenium](https://www.selenium.dev/)